IVF with Egg Donation: The Story That Sadly … Still Isn’t There.

 The important thing is to talk about it serenely with loved ones and not feel compelled to lie.
 Let’s make egg donation IVF a choice accepted (truly accepted) by society, with respect for all parties involved.
 Certainly difficult, but not impossible.

 We women have come a long way, but when it comes to creating a life with the help of science, it seems almost worse than admitting to killing someone.

 Every day Hollywood stars over 45 years of age declare that they are expecting and “that everything happened naturally!”
 Sure, and I’m Marylin Monroe 🙂

 If you scroll a little bit further on this article, I posted the rather merciless data on female fertility, which, however, strangely, never concern VIPs.

-I added this graph because speaking with some ladies in forums (very secret of course) about heterologous fertilization/egg donation IVF, they told me that they would have liked to know certain things when they were younger.
+I added this graph because, speaking with some ladies in forums (very secret, of course) about heterologous fertilization/egg donation IVF, they told me they would have liked to know certain things when they were younger.

 I don’t want to discourage anyone, but just say that if you have the desire to become a mom and are waiting for “the right time” (which does not exist in my opinion), perhaps it is better to think again.

 If, on the other hand, you don’t have the right person at your side or for other reasons you have to or want to wait, just know that both the graph is downhill and the road is uphill :).

 I, too, hoped to be the exception, like that famous cousin, or aunt, or grandmother of a friend … but no, most of us, sadly, fit the rule.
 It is better to know this fact asap, accept it and decide how to proceed accordingly.